offalynne/Input/docs/latest/Platform-Quirks.md

 ### Xbox One and Xbox Series X/S

+*The following is valid for native (XDK) builds only.
+If you are using UWP for your game but are running on an Xbox, please see the [UWP section](#uwp-on-xbox-one-and-xbox-series-xs) for information on platform-specific quirks.*

-- Gamepad descriptions are returned as empty strings.
+- Gamepad descriptions are returned as empty strings

 - Keyboard and mouse are not supported by GameMaker (and Input) on this platform.